Suicidal Ideation and Mental Disorder Detection with Attentive Relation Networks: Experiments

 \subsection{Error~Analysis~and~Limitations}

 This section conducts error analysis, taking UMD dataset as an example.
-As mentioned before, in the last section, most methods suffer from poor performance in predicting low-risk posts.
+As mentioned before in the last section, most methods suffer from poor performance in predicting low-risk posts.
 Fig.~\ref{fig:cm} shows the heat maps of the confusion matrix of BiLSTM and our RN-based model, where axis 0, 1, and 2 represent labels of -1, 1, and 0.
 These two methods tend to predict more instances as none or high risk.
-Our proposed method has a slightly better result than its counterpart.
+Furthermore, our proposed method has a slightly better result than its counterpart.
 We also notice that our proposed model can achieve a higher accuracy of 59.18\% on the UMD dataset.
 However, it fails in predicting low-risk suicidal ideation, with a similar performance to other baselines.

 \paragraph{Limitations and Future~Work.} We use sentiment lexicons and a topic model to exact sentiment- and topic-related risk indicators for relational text encoding.
 This preprocessing procedure can cause error propagation.
 Sentiment varies in different social communities.
 Using existing lexicons in popular communities may have a limitation.
 In future work, we will consider building lexicons from mental health-related communities.
+Machine learning-based based automatic detection systems cannot be treated as professional medical diagnoses.
+However, they can empower professional practitioners and help them identify potential victims from many social posts.
 The reasons for mental disorders and suicidal ideation are complex.
-Our future work will explore mental and suicidal factors and more effective relational reasoning to boost the predictive performance.
+Our future work will explore mental and suicidal factors and more effective relational reasoning to boost predictive performance.